mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Data_Access_Group/WeeklyReport_Frontend_Data_Access_Group_3-18-2024.md

 ### Caitlin Crowe
 ### Key Points
-- Generated device startup config file and loaded into a structure
+- Generated device startup config file
+- Stored config file into in a structure (this is where the aforementioned device map will be held)

 ### Next Week Goals
 - Send device map to other Pis via messaging structure